North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 - Against the spread, North Texas is 6-3-0 this season.

-- North Texas' games this year have gone over the total in three out of nine opportunities (33.3%).
+- North Texas' games this year have gone over the point total three times in nine opportunities (33.3%).

-- North Texas is 2-1 against the spread and 2-2 overall when the team picks up more than 485.7 yards.
+- When North Texas picks up more than 485.7 yards, the team is 2-1 against the spread and 2-2 overall.

-- This year, the Mean Green have turned the ball over 14 times, eight more than the Panthers' takeaways (6).
+- The Mean Green have turned the ball over 14 times this season, eight more turnovers than the Panthers have forced (6).

 - Find the latest spread and moneyline odds for North Texas at SISportsbook.